uncomfyhalomacro/uncomfyhalomacro/README.md

 I have a passion for technology and biology, hoping to build a career in software engineering in various fields.

-As a science instructor at a private university, I teach biology courses to undergraduate students, using interactive and engaging methods to foster their curiosity and passion for science.

 I am a proud member of the openSUSE community, where I maintain 22+ packages that include tools for my organization.
 I have been involved in open source software development since 2020, starting with Debian as my first Linux